St. Joe Company: Bay County

 The company began marketing the panhandle region as "Florida's Great Northwest," and was the major force behind plans to relocate and dramatically expand Panama City-Bay County International Airport in the hope that a larger airport would attract wealthier home buyers.
 In order to attract Southwest Airlines, St. Joe Company agreed to a $26 million guarantee to cover any of Southwest Airlines' losses for a full three years to get them to commit to service.
-Southwest later become so successful that they asked St. Joe to release the guarantee so they could remove restrictions on flight routes into the airport.
+Southwest later became so successful that they asked St. Joe to release the guarantee so they could remove restrictions on flight routes into the airport.
 St. Joe never had to pay on this guarantee.
 The idea of the airport received hostility from some local taxpayers (56% opposed it in a non-binding referendum) that funded the project and environmental groups that sued St. Joe six times.
 Residents pointed to the fact that St. Joe already had a 50-year, 100,000-acre development plan based on the airport and quotes such as "Silicon Valley was in the middle of nowhere ...We think we can do the same thing." from Britt Greene, the company's president, as evidence that the company was out for itself in the building of the $300+ million airport.
 St. Joe owns about 78000 acre of land in the area surrounding the new airport site, and has announced plans to build 5,800 homes and 4300000 sqft of commercial space.